christian-moerz/framework12/README.md

 If you have any suggestions or improvements you like to share, feel free to reach out or run a pull request.

+# Expected battery life

+My tests so far have shown that I can get up to 10-11 hours with battery charged at around 80%.
+I'm seeing 3-5W draw on an idle system.
+So the more you load the system with I/O or CPU work, the more power it will obviusly draw and shorten battery life.

+If you're using a reasonably low-power window manager, you can probably expect around 8 hours of work on battery.